 Policing Innovation Forum

-The Policing Innovation Forum constitutes a dynamic ‘engine’ of innovation at the heart of the overall programme that brings together key policing and academic partners along with wider stakeholders to identify key research areas, stimulate knowledge exchange and drive innovation.
+The Policing Innovation Forum brings together police, academics, and wider stakeholders to identify key research areas, stimulate knowledge exchange and drive innovation.

 In 2020 and 2021, the Innovation Forum looked at how to build effective partnerships in policing.
 In 2020, to mark the end of the Catalyst-funded phase of N8 PRP, the event showcased collaborative research that had been supported by the partnership and further projects that this had produced.
 In 2021, the Forum took place over three days with events on ‘what works in police partnerships’, case studies on partnership working to tackle cybercrime, and police-public health partnerships.

 Vulnerability & Partnerships